In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 Perimeter Lighting

 The goal of perimeter lighting is to define the boundaries of a given area.
-You can use any of the hundred different types of light fixtures for your perimeter lighting setup.
+You can use any of the hundreds of light fixtures for your perimeter lighting setup.
 The primary function here is to outline areas and show clear boundaries between them.
 So the choice of light bulb or fixture is mostly aesthetic driven.

-For outdoor areas, this lighting style doubles as a security measure.
+This lighting style doubles as a security measure for outdoor areas.
 Bright light fixtures surrounding your hotel are an easy way to deter potential bad actors.
 In comparison, indoor use of perimeter lighting is more flexible.
-It can be used to outline the walls of a room for some interesting lighting effects or to light up the hallway ceiling partition to show building areas.
+It can be used to outline the walls of a room for interesting lighting effects or to light up the hallway ceiling partition to show building areas.

 Wall Lighting